DanielVisca/Reading-Notes/Designing Data-Intensive Applications/Part 1/Chapter 1: Reliable, Scalable, and Maintainable Applications.md

 * Fault: one component of the system deviating from the spec.
 * Failure: System as a whole stops providing the required service to the user.

 Best to design fault-resistant systems.
 Ex: Chaos Monkey: It consistently tries randomized use cases to break the code application.
-Doing this reveals faults quicky and continuously.
+Doing this reveals faults quickly and continuously.

 **Security**: Focus on failure prevention over fault-resistant (single failure could release critical information)